-In addition, Community Benefit District special assessments of \$222,878 were paid to the San Francisco Tax Collector during the fiscal year.
-Also, at June 30, 2021, the TJPA held title to land parcels which are temporarily needed by the TJPA only for the construction of the Transbay Program.
+Included in the payment to the SF Tax Collector, the Community Benefit District special assessments of \$216,376 were paid to the San Francisco Tax Collector during the fiscal year.
+Also, at June 30, 2022, the TJPA held title to land parcels which are temporarily needed by the TJPA only for the construction of the Transbay Program.
 Upon completion of the construction period, these parcels will be transferred to the City or OCII (see Note 4).